 The Student Aid Report (SAR) is a document you will receive from the US Department of Education after the FAFSA is processed.
 Signatures (including parent signatures if you are a dependent student) are required before it is processed.
 The SAR will summarize the information you reported, will contain comments that will alert you if further information is required to process your FAFSA, and will state your preliminary EFC.
 You may check the status of your electronic FAFSA application at any time during and/or after the processing period.
-It is recommended that you check the status 1 week after submission if you used a PIN to sign your application, or 2-3 weeks after submission if you printed, signed and mailed a signature page.
+It is recommended that you check the status 1 week after submission if you used a FSA ID to sign your application, or 2-3 weeks after submission if you printed, signed and mailed a signature page.

 If you provided the US Department of Education with a valid e-mail address, and the application was processed successfully, an e-mail notification will be sent to you with instructions on how to access your SAR.
 If you did not provide a valid e-mail address, a paper SAR will be mailed to you.

 When you receive the SAR, review it carefully to make sure it is correct and that Lane Community College (school code 003196) is listed to receive your information.